Skip to main content

 • The engineer arrived before in-hours started and worked into the in-hours period.

-The attendance fee and labour rate do not need to be at the same rate.
-The contractor’s details determine this.
+The attendance fee and labour rate do not need to be at the same rate, this is determined by the contractor's details.

 Did this answer your question?